Skip to content

 Getting Started

-First, make sure that you've signed up for an account on Writer and obtained an API key.
+First, make sure that you've signed up for an account on Writer and obtained an API key using this quickstart guide.
 Once you've done so, install instructor with Writer support by running pip install instructor[writer] in your terminal.

 Make sure to set the WRITER_API_KEY environment variable with your Writer API key or pass it as an argument to the Writer constructor.